 Parrots are playful birds, if they are well kept they can be really enjoyable to be around.
-The answer to why do parrots rub their beak on things boils down to the habit.
+The answer to why do parrots rub their beak on things boils down to habit.
 It can not be defined as good or bad but just a way of healthy communication between the Parrot and the owner.

 Now you know, if the parrot is happy or sad, angry or needs love.
-It all depends on the way the parrot rubs its beak on things or on you.
+It all depends on the way the parrot rubs its beak on things or you.
 But you ought to be careful as well, as when they are super angry they might bight you on your finger while you just go to rub its beak.
 The best way is to build a good relationship with the bird first and then rub its beak.